-- Face Wash – You can can improve your complexion and leave your skin feeling soft and supple by using lemon essential oil.
-To make a face wash – Mix a couple drops of lemon oil into filtered water.
+- Face Wash – You can improve your complexion and leave your skin feeling soft and supple by using lemon essential oil.
+To make a face wash – Mix a couple of drops of lemon oil into filtered water.
 Use a cotton ball soaked in the solution to apply.

 - Bad Breath: Place 4 drops of lemon oil in 4 ounces of warm water and gargle to get rid of bad breath.

 - Skin Brightener – Brighten a dull complexion by adding a drop of lemon oil to your daily moisturizer.
-Be sure to apply a sunscreen since lemon oil (and all citrus oils, really) increase photosensitivity.
+Be sure to apply sunscreen since lemon oil (and all citrus oils, really) increase photosensitivity.

 - Mosquito Repellent – Mix lemon oil with a carrier oil (such as coconut oil) and run over your skin to repel mosquitos who dislike the smell.

 - Pets – did you know you can use essential oils on pets?
 You can, but animals are more sensitive to essential oils than humans, so dilute heavily and watch your pet carefully to observe their reaction.
-Cats are generally adverse to citrus oils, though.
+Cats are generally averse to citrus oils, though.
 Here is a quick how-to guide for using essential oils on your pets.